acfromspace/timestone/README.md

     <!-- NETLIFY BUTTON -->
     [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/acfromspace/timestone)

+    For external services (look at the next topic below), Netlify has a section for you to input your `.env` variables on the dashboard!

     At this point, you’ve got a fully functional Gatsby website that anyone can access via Netlify.

     Any questions?
 Put an issue onto the repo and we'll sort it out!